mstksg/inCode/copy/entries/chapman.md

 Not only was it what I was apparently passionate about this entire time, I saw it as a very important field in the coming ages.
-With computation and data science more important than ever in the fields of medicine, engineering, meteorology, defense, technology, artificial intelligence, and in simply rethinking the way we live life --- I was excited to be able to be a pioneer in this new field that had the potential to impact so many sectors of the world.
+With computation and data science more important than ever in the fields of medicine, engineering, healthcare, economics, meteorology, defense, artificial intelligence, and in simply rethinking the way we live life --- I was excited to be able to be a pioneer in this new field that had the potential to impact so many sectors of the world.
 It was exciting also because it was such a new field that there was much room for innovation, and people today still are only beginning to partially realize what was even possible with computational science.
 If I can look back in sixty years at the world around me and see a revolutionized world and believe that I had a part in it all, I don't think I'd be regretting